Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 • overheating;

 It is not difficult to distinguish these reasons from each other - you just need to assess the general well-being of the animal.
-If the rabbit does not show any signs of unhealthy behavior, he does not have all the symptoms listed above, then you should not panic.
-Perhaps you should slightly reduce the temperature of the air in the room where the animal is kept.
+If your rabbit is not showing any signs of unhealthy behavior and is not displaying any of the symptoms listed above, then there is no need to panic.
+Perhaps you should slightly reduce the air temperature in the room where the animal is kept.

 Important!
-A temporary increase in the temperature of the ears in a rabbit may not be caused by hot air, but by overexcitation (overwork) of the animal.
-The ears begin to cool the body of the animal in the same way that sweat cools the human body during active training.
+A temporary increase in the temperature of a rabbit's ears may not be caused by hot air, but by overexcitation (overwork) of the animal.
+The ears begin to cool the animal’s body in the same way that sweat cools the human body during active training.

-You can help lower your pet's body temperature by gently wiping his ears with gauze or a napkin previously moistened with water at room temperature (in no case cold, otherwise the blood vessels will narrow, further reducing heat transfer in the body).
+You can help lower your pet’s body temperature by carefully wiping its ears with gauze or a napkin previously soaked in water at room temperature (never cold, otherwise the blood vessels will narrow, further reducing heat transfer in the body).

 In addition, you need to be very careful to ensure that water does not flow into the ear canal.
-These measures are not a treatment, but only the first aid to the animal.
+These measures are not treatment, but only first aid for the animal.
 If his condition is not limited to hot ears, first of all, it is necessary to establish an accurate diagnosis.

 Psoroptosis or scabies

-The incubation period of psoroptosis lasts from one to five days.
-The disease can affect rabbits of any age, but most often it affects animals older than four months.
-Infection occurs from sick individuals, and the infection spreads very quickly: when the animal itches or shakes its head, along with the flakes of dying skin, ticks fall out of its ears and immediately move to other rabbits.
+The incubation period for psoroptosis lasts from one to five days.
+The disease can affect rabbits of any age, but most often animals older than four months are susceptible to it.
+Infection occurs from sick individuals, and the infection spreads very quickly: when an animal itches or shakes its head, along with flakes of dying skin, mites fall out of its ears and immediately move to other rabbits.

 In order to accurately diagnose psoroptosis, laboratory tests are not necessary.
-Using a plastic spatula or other convenient object, it is necessary to remove a small piece of dead skin from the inside of the rabbit's auricle, place it in a fatty substance (for example, petroleum jelly) preheated to 40 ° C and, armed with a magnifying glass, carefully examine.
-The size of Psoroptos cuniculi is a little more than half a millimeter, but with a magnifying glass and an adult, and even its larvae, it is quite possible to consider.
+Using a plastic spatula or other convenient object, you need to remove a small piece of dead skin from the inside of the rabbit’s ear, place it in a fatty substance (for example, Vaseline) preheated to 40 ° C and, armed with a magnifying glass, carefully examine it.
+The size of Psoroptos cuniculi is a little more than half a millimeter, but with a magnifying glass both the adult and even its larvae can be seen.

 Having identified specific symptoms, treatment should be started immediately.
-To do this, you can use folk methods or resort to more civilized help from official medicine, however, in both cases, first of all, it is necessary to very carefully remove pus and dead skin flakes from the affected auricle, after softening the skin with hydrogen peroxide (you can’t scrape off the growths in no case, only the layer that falls off by itself is removed).
+To do this, you can use traditional methods or resort to the more civilized help of official medicine, however, in both cases, first of all, it is necessary to very carefully remove pus and dead skin flakes from the affected ear, after softening the skin with hydrogen peroxide (you cannot scrape off the growths in no case, only the layer that falls off is removed).

 Traditional medicine offers the following treatment options for ear scabies in rabbits:

-1. Apply to each ear glycerin mixed with an alcohol solution of iodine 5% (ratio 1:4).
+1. Apply glycerin mixed with an alcohol solution of iodine 5% (ratio 1:4) to each ear.
 Repeat the procedure daily until complete recovery.

 2. Every day, lubricate the affected areas of the ear with camphor oil.

-3. Mix turpentine or birch tar (terpenes) with any vegetable oil in a ratio of 2: 1 and lubricate the ears with the resulting ointment.
-This mixture is too toxic for daily use, the procedure can be repeated no sooner than after 2 weeks.
+3. Mix turpentine or birch tar (terpenes) with any vegetable oil in a 2:1 ratio and lubricate the ears with the resulting ointment.
+This mixture is too toxic for daily use; the procedure can be repeated no earlier than after 2 weeks.

-4. As in the previous recipe, you should take turpentine and vegetable oil, however, in equal proportions, add phenol-free coal creolin to the resulting mixture in the same volume as the other two components.
+4. As in the previous recipe, you should take turpentine and vegetable oil, but in equal parts, add phenolic-free coal tar creolin to the resulting mixture in the same volume as the other two components.
 Creolin has a pronounced acaricidal effect, including against Psoroptos cuniculi.
-The tool is used daily.
+The product is used daily.

 Modern medicine offers a large selection of more effective and easy-to-use drugs for this disease.
-In particular, there are many medicines available in aerosol cans that allow you to easily and quickly apply the medicine instead of mixing components that are not too fragrant and then treating the infected areas on the body of a frightened animal with cotton swabs or other improvised means.
+In particular, there are many medications available in aerosol cans, which allow you to quickly and easily apply the medicine instead of mixing not very fragrant ingredients and then treating the infected areas on the body of a frightened animal using cotton swabs or other improvised means.

 Video: treatment of psoroptosis in rabbits